banyuanhao/Open-Sora/readme.md

 ## Workdone

-In the folder `opensora/models/models`, `Attentionmodel.py` contains the baseline model and `FlexAttentionmodel.py` has our model.
+Previous models are placed in the folder `opensora/models/stdit`.
+I created a new folder, in which `opensora/models/models`, `Attentionmodel.py` contains the baseline model and `FlexAttentionmodel.py` has our model.
 When using our model, please specify score function in forward() function.

 I have slightly modify the depth and the dimension of the model.
 Please refer to the file 'opensora/models/stdit/stdit3.py' for the original version.